 “For the last six months, it’s been like, ‘All right, this is a cool product.
 What’s the best placement?
 What’s the best message?’
 That’s what we’ve been trying to fine-tune,” Brocky said.
 “I can tell you this much, for dealers, it’s a pretty easy sell.
 They actually call us.
 The word spreads a little bit.
 They’re like, ‘Hey I heard you’ve got this product.
 I heard that it’s a good price point, I want in.’
 So, we’ve been happy with that.
 And this product has taken off for us quicker than some of our other products.”

-“Managing the beacon messages for our customers is a snap with PHY.net,” Catuosco said.
+“Managing the beacon messages for our customers is a snap with the PHY platform,” Catuosco said.
 “It was the deciding factor in choosing BKON.
-We can easily schedule and measure the effectiveness of the messages right on PHY.net dashboard.”
+We can easily schedule and measure the effectiveness of the messages right on the PHY platform dashboard.”

 After the Road Code ran its beta test, Brocky and Catuosco tripled the number of beacons in their fleet.
 “It’s creating a real buzz with our clients and we’re looking forward to keeping the momentum going,” Brocky said.